 Best way to get around in Sydney:

-Without doubt the best way to get around is by ferry - that way you get great harbour views as well as transport.
+Without a doubt, the best way to get around is by ferry – that way; you get great harbor views and transport.
 Sydney’s rail network is also reasonably good.
 Just make sure you check the timetable since the trains don’t run as often as they do in other large cities.
 You can check timetables online at www.transportnsw.info.

 Best place for first date in Sydney:

-A picnic by the harbour or in the Botanic Gardens.
-Often on Saturday nights there are fireworks down at Darling Harbour which you can see from any of the waterfront restaurants or take the ferry to Watson’s Bay for fish and chips.
+A picnic by the harbor or in the Botanic Gardens.
+Often, there are fireworks down at Darling Harbour on Saturday nights, which you can see from any of the waterfront restaurants or take the ferry to Watson’s Bay for fish and chips.

 Best place to meet locals in Sydney:

-Any of the bars or pubs around town but if you want an adventure with locals then join the ‘Bold & Beautiful Swim Squad’ any morning at Manly Life Saving Club for a 7 am harbour swim to Shelly Beach.
+Any bars or pubs around town, but if you want an adventure with locals, join the ‘Bold & Beautiful Swim Squad’ any morning at Manly Life Saving Club for a 7 am harbor swim to Shelly Beach.